niktion9/cse15l-lab-reports/LabReport1.md

 > ### Example 1: cat command with no arguments

 ```
-[user@sahara ~]$ cd lecture1
+Nikithas-MacBook-Pro:lecture1 nikitha$ pwd
+/Users/nikitha/lecture1
-[user@sahara ~/lecture1]$ cat
+Nikithas-MacBook-Pro:lecture1 nikitha$ cat
 hi
 hi
-helloo
-helloo
+hello there
+hello there
 ```

-Working directory: ```/home``` directory
+Working directory: Right before the command was run, the absolute path of the working directory was ```/Users/nikitha/lecture1```

-Explanation: A cat command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
-However, run without any arguments, the cat command does not return any details, but outputs a completely blank line in which it expects an input (the inputs in this case we "hi" and "helloo") and returns what was entered.
+Explanation: A ```cat``` command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
+However, run without any arguments, the cat command does not return any details, but outputs a completely blank line in which it expects an input (the inputs in this case we ```"hi"``` and ```"hello there") and returns what was entered.

 Error or No Error: It is not an error.